 What is a Pet Microchip?

 A microchip is not a tracking device.
 It can only be “turned on” for a few seconds at a time by a handheld microchip scanner that is passed over the area the microchip is implanted to read the microchip’s unique ID number.
 Veterinarians and shelters have these scanners and use them to help lost pets all of the time.
-Veterinarians also check pet’s microchips during annual wellness exams for a few different reasons.
-First, to make sure all is working properly and secondly to start a conversation about whether your information is up to date on your pet’s microchip enrollment record.
+If you find a lost pet, The Ranch can scan the found pet for a microchip.
+If a microchip is located, we can guide you on how to contact the owner to return their pet to them.

-Ask one of our ranch coordinators if you are interested in learning more about pet microchip and microchips for dogs or to schedule an appointment.
+Call our ranch coordinators at 919-662-3200 if you are interested in learning more about pet microchips or to schedule an appointment.